Lynnsanity/sleepy-neofetch/README.md

 Create a deployment
 ===================

-## Hello-World Container :)

-Find an image or create your own using your choice of container image maker like Podman, Docker, Buildah, and deploy it with k8s.

-I found a simple hello-world image off docker hub and used podman.
+Simple dockerfile with script that sleeps and has neofetch, open another tab and exec in it to do stuffs

+## Pull my sleepy container

+`podman pull docker.io/lynnsanity/sleepy-neofetch:1`

+## Modify this one

-Pull the image down from registry to your local machine
+Clone the repo down to your machine

-`podman pull hello-world`

-Run the container

-`podman run hello-world`

-Deploy that container

-`kubectl create deployment my-first-deployment --image=hello-world:latest`

-## Make your own

-Also made my own Dockerfile and script.sh as an entrypoint.

-Build the Dockerfile

-`podman build -f Dockerfile -t simple-neofetch`
+`podman build -f Dockerfile -t <whatever-you-want-i-guess>`

 To see more info about the images built